eugenepro777/eugenepro777/README.md

 ### Hi there 👋
-## My name is Eugene, at the moment I am studying a Python developer course on the GeekBrains platform.
-See you!
+## My name is Eugene, I graduated from the Python developer course on the GeekBrains platform (specialization - web development).
+I am currently looking for an interesting project where my knowledge and experience would be useful.
 <!--
 **eugenepro777/eugenepro777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.